uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

     ![Identity selection showing a UAB email address.](./images/common/select-identity.png)

 1. At this point, your file manager page should look something like the following image.
-Both Collection Search bars should have a Collection or Collection filled in.
+Both Collection Search bars should have a Collection name filled in.
 The left side should be the LTS Collection.
 The right side should be a Cheaha Collection.
 You should see files and folders on both sides.

     ![File Manager page showing a shared Collection and LTS Collection.](./images/gi-transfer-lts-to-cheaha/005-ready-to-select.png)